Have questions about your research?

 James and Sylvia Thayer Short-Term Research Fellowships

 Thayer fellowships provide support for research in any collections administered by UCLA Library Special Collections.
-Stipends range from $500 to $2,500 and vary yearly; grants in 2017 averaged $1,500 and in 2018 averaged $1,235.
-Awards are funded by an endowment established by longtime UCLA benefactors James and Sylvia Thayer.
+Stipends are being determined.
+Awards are funded by an endowment established by longtime UCLA benefactors James and Sylvia Thayer

 Kenneth Karmiole Endowed Research Fellowship in UCLA Library Special Collections

 The Karmiole fellowship supports the use of UCLA Library Special Collections materials by visiting scholars and graduate students.
 One annual fellowship will be awarded in the amount of $5,000 to allow scholars to pursue research lasting from one to three months.
 The award is funded by an endowment established by Kenneth Karmiole, an internationally-renowned antiquarian bookseller who earned his master’s degree in library science from UCLA in 1971.
-Information and application details are available at https://www.library.ucla.edu/special-collections/about/karmiole-fellowships.
+The benefactor made previous gifts to the UCLA Library for the Kenneth Karmiole Endowment for Rare Books and Manuscripts, and to the William Andrews Clark Memorial Library and the UCLA Graduate School of Education and Information Studies.
+He has owned and operated Kenneth Karmiole, Bookseller, since 1976.

 Ahmanson Research Fellowships for the Study of Medieval and Renaissance Manuscripts and Books